 Tours last approximately 45-minutes and can be booked online.

 Charlotte Motor Speedway has some really good eats.
-No matter what you’re craving, you can probably find it here: BBQ, Burgers, Sandwiches, Chicken, Turkey Legs, French Fries (several different ways), Candied-Bacon Lollipops, Burritos, Hot Dogs, Pizza, and more.
-Wash your food down with a cold bottle of water, your favorite Coca-Cola product, margarita, beer, cocktail of your choice, or the Speedway’s own craft beer, the 600 Ale.
+No matter what you’re craving, you can probably find it here: BBQ, burgers, sandwiches, chicken, turkey legs, French fries, hot dogs, pizza, and more.
+Wash your food down with a cold bottle of water, your favorite Coca-Cola product, margarita, beer, a cocktail of your choice, or Speedway’s own craft beer, the 600 Ale.

 If you’ve been to a NASCAR race at Charlotte Motor Speedway before, you know the race is only half of the fun.
-Don’t miss out on tailgating, seeing the pre-race concert, events at the Z Max Dragway, and the Fan Zone’s many activities.
+Don’t miss out on tailgating, pre-race concerts, events at the Z Max Dragway, and the Fan Zone’s many activities.

 Note: Coolers may not exceed 14 x 14 x 14 inches in size or contain glass.

 I recommend going into Charlotte Motor Speedway a bit before the race.
 You will have time to wander around and check out the concessions, find your seats, go to the restroom before a line forms, and see the pre-race show.

 It should come as no surprise that you will need earplugs when seeing a race at Charlotte Motor Speedway.
 Although you can buy a cheap pair on the property when you arrive, I like these safety earmuffs because they’re more comfortable.

 The best seats in the house at Charlotte Motor Speedway aren’t seats at all–they’re standing on Pit Road.
 Get in on the action by purchasing a Pit Pass.
 Take part in the pre-race party, see your favorite drivers and their cars up close, and experience what goes into a race.